justinjaywang/holder-initiative/style.md

 ---
 ## Colors

 There are 6 colors used across the website, plus `white`.
+Color use will be detailed in the following sections.

 <div class="row" style="margin-bottom: 1em;">
   <div class="col col-4" style="margin-bottom: 1em;">